 At dinner, I laughed and thought I had peed myself a little, as is common in late pregnancy.
 Didn’t think anything of it, changed my bloomers and laid down for a bit.
 About 20 minutes later I had a tickle in my throat, I coughed to clear it, ‘tinkled’ again.
-Decided to call my mom to see if I was really peeing my self “well if it happens again call the hospital to be safe”.
+Decided to call my mom to see if I was peeing my self “well if it happens again to call the hospital to be safe”.

-I told Billy what had been going on as we were putting laundry up before bed, as I bent for a pair of socks the decision to call the hospital was made for me.
+I told Billy what had been going on as we were putting laundry up before bed, as I went for a pair of socks the decision to call the hospital was made for me.
 They wanted me to come in to check me out and make sure nothing was wrong.

 They did a test for the presence of amniotic fluid, it was positive, enter a list of expletives.
 My amniotic sac was ruptured, baby and I were at risk of infection and preterm labor.
 We were immediately admitted to the antenatal ward at 1 am.

 I got hooked up to an IV with a saline drip and magnesium sulfate to prevent/slow labor, its also used to help with fetal brain development.
 I also got a shot in my tush every twelve hours to increase lung development.
 There was a monitor to watch the baby’s heart rate and watch for contractions.
 I was scared out of my wits!